ralphusion/choreshore-home-assistant/README.md

 3. **Data Not Updating**:
    - Use the `choreshore.refresh_data` service to manually refresh
    - Check network connectivity to ChoreShore servers
-   - Verify your credentials are still valid
+   - Verify your Household and User IDs are still valid
    - Check the update interval setting

 4. **Authentication Errors**:
    - Double-check your User ID and Household ID in ChoreShore profile
    - Ensure you're a member of the specified household
    - Try reconfiguring the integration through the UI
+   - The integration now uses service-level authentication, so personal login issues shouldn't affect it

 5. **HACS Installation Issues**:
    - Ensure HACS is properly installed and up to date